alexobenauer/Wonder/README.md

 ) -> [Fact]
 ```

-You can provide any combination of the parameters to the `fetchFacts` function:
+You can provide any combination of the parameters to this `fetchFacts` function, for example:

 ```Swift
 var facts: [Fact];